egonzalez95/OwAPI/README.md

 This in no way rips from other projects that might be similar to this or might be names similarly.

+Last note, this program is far from an API right now and will work as a stat generator tool.

 ## Running the API
 To come.
 In developmental stages first, then functional API will be set.